ASICS NOVABLAST 5 Running Shoe Review

 • Very plush.

-• Really well cushioned.
+• The heel is especially well cushioned.

 Cons

-The ASICS NOVABLAST 5 provides a stable platform aided by a wide base that enhances balance.
+The ASICS NOVABLAST 5 provides a stable platform, aided by a wide base that enhances balance.
 However, the soft heel foam and taller stack height make it less ideal for runners who need extra control.
 While most runners will find it stable enough for daily use, those prone to excessive movement or requiring more structured support might find it lacking in security.

 Pros